-Peer tutors in Tutoring Services provide individual and small group tutoring services to all current Saint Paul College students in our Academic Support, Writing, and Math Centers.
+Peer tutors in Tutoring Services provide individual and small group tutoring services to all current Saint Paul College students in our Tutoring Center.
 Tutors are high-achieving students who excel in their coursework.
 Peer tutors are trained to help students understand assignments, explain the key concepts of course materials, offer feedback and encouragement, and share appropriate resources.

 Interested in becoming a peer tutor?